-Inspired by the comforting flavors in chai, this vodka drink was created to pair with the roller coaster ride that is fall in Virginia. “...warming, comforting, autumnal spices but also zesty ginger beer and refreshing flavors,” Nikki Drake, the bar director at 2941 Restaurant in Washington, D.C., says of the drink.“You can drink it during one of the surprise fall heat waves as easily as on a chilly evening.”
+Inspired by the comforting flavors in chai, this vodka drink was created to pair with the roller coaster ride that is fall in Virginia. “...warming, comforting, autumnal spices but also zesty ginger beer and refreshing flavors,” Nikki Drake, the bar director at 2941 Restaurant in Washington, D.C., says of the cocktail.“You can drink it during one of the surprise fall heat waves as easily as on a chilly evening.”

-The Chai Spice Mule belongs to the family of drinks that stem from the Moscow Mule, a zesty, sweet and refreshing highball made with ginger beer, vodka, and lime.
+The Chai Spice Mule belongs to the family of drinks that stem from the Moscow Mule, a plucky, sweet and refreshing highball made with ginger beer, vodka, and lime.
 This particular approach increases the depth of the highball by using chai spices, which adds an autumnal richness to it.

-Traditionally, Mules are served in a copper mug, but Drake opts for a Julep cup, instead.
+Traditionally, Mules are served in a copper mug, but Drake opts for a Julep cup instead.
 Either form of metal cup works, really, and if you don’t have one, the drink is going to taste perfectly good in a highball or rocks glass.

 - 1 1/2 ounces Murlarkey Divine Clarity vodka